Lab director

 Charlie Rioux, Ph.D. (she/her)

-Dr. Rioux is an assistant professor of developmental and quantitative psychology at the University of Oklahoma (OU).
+Dr. Rioux is an assistant professor of interdisciplinary human sciences at Texas Tech University (TTU).
+She is also affiliate faculty in Women’s and Gender Studies as well as Human Development & Family Sciences.
 Her research examines contextual, individual, and developmental factors associated with mental health from the prenatal period to adulthood, including intergenerational effects.
 Some of her research is focused on developmental theory, aiming to clarify models of resilience and sensitivity to the environment.
 Finally, her research in methodology aims to contribute to the accessibility of state-of-the-art developmental research methods and improved science communication.

 Dr. Rioux completed her Ph.D. in Psychology in 2018 at the University of Montreal.
 She completed a 3-year postdoctoral fellowship in developmental methodology at Texas Tech University and a 1-year postdoctoral fellowship in clinical and developmental psychology at the University of Manitoba and the University of Calgary.
-Her doctoral and postdoctoral research was funded by the Canadian Institutes of Health Research, the Fonds de Recherche du Québec – Santé, and Research Manitoba.
-She is an affiliated member of the Health Promotion Research Center, the Institute for Community and Society Transformation, and the Data Institute for Societal Challenges at OU.
+She was an assistant professor of developmental and quantitative psychology at the University of Oklahoma (OU) for two years before joining her current department.
+She has been funded by the Canadian Institutes of Health Research, the Fonds de Recherche du Québec – Santé, and Research Manitoba.

 In her free time, she likes to hike, play tennis, cook, bake, do puzzles, and – more recently – knit and crochet!